oatnog/goosemoon-hugo/content/posts/clexit.md

 [David Heinemeier Hansson has been blogging about this process for months.](https://world.hey.com/dhh/why-we-re-leaving-the-cloud-654b47e0) His company, 37signals, ran the numbers and plan to save millions leaving the cloud in 2023.

+[Freelancer Brian David Hall has pared down his "personal stack", replacing some cloud tools with local utilities and datastores.](https://briandavidhall.com/stack/).
+It looks like a more focused and fun workflow.
+Keep those backups fresh, Brian!

 ## Signs Point to Maybe

 Is the cloud magic and the future of everything?
 Is running your own machine something only for neckbeard cranks on [/r/selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted)?

 The cloud is amazing and has made so many new developments easier.
 But!
 Remember you're being sold a product.
 Were you promised a simple life from keeping your work on the cloud and using SaaS vendors for everything?
 Anyone who has tried knows that route has its own complexities.

+As a SMB (Small or Medium-sized Business), judicious use of cloud resources can make your work much more flexible and allow you to respond quickly to change.
+That's very valuable.

 Some things are best left to SaaS or the cloud.
 I wouldn't want to run my own email server, for example.
 But before you sign up for a Managed tool or just turn on that cloud vendor API, consider how much work and money it will really take.
 The age-old question of "build or buy" has startling relevance to infrastructure, despite conventional wisdom.
 You have the tools!
 Go use them to make something amazing!